How to sign on Behalf of Others: p.p., for/on behalf of, etc.

 Scenarios and Use Cases for Signing on Behalf of Others

 Signing on behalf of others is common and appropriate in many professional and sometimes personal contexts.
 It’s crucial that it’s done in accordance with legal provisions and internal guidelines of the company or individual agreements.
-Here are some common scenarios where signing on behalf of others is applied:
+Here are some common scenarios where signing on behalf of others is applied.

 Absence of Decision-Makers: One of the most frequent situations is the absence of business executives or other decision-makers.
 In such cases, an authorized person can sign on their behalf to maintain business operations.
 Examples include signing contracts, orders, or other important documents.